 “The moral of the story is if you are an income investor, plan your moves and avoid herd mentality.
-The typical buyer’s decision is usually heavily influenced by the actions of his acquaintances, neighbors or relatives.
+The typical buyer’s decision is usually heavily influenced by the actions of his acquaintances, neighbours or relatives.
 Thus, if everybody around is investing in a particular stock, the tendency for potential investors is to do the same.
 But this strategy is bound to backfire in the long run.
 Proper research should always be undertaken before investing in stocks.

-COVID has set a period for low or near zero interest rates for a long time and this could provide the tailwind for continued outperformance of REITs.
+COVID has set a period for low or near-zero interest rates for a long time and this could provide the tailwind for continued outperformance of REITs.
 I am avoiding office & hospitality & US Reits for now, things could change if my guts tell me otherwise.”